7zhiqq/aquaRush/README.md

 1. **Login as Admin**:
    - Admins can log in using the superuser credentials created during setup.
-   - They will be able to see and manage all users and orders.
+   - They will be able to create, see, and manage all users.

 2. **Login as Staff or Cashier**:
-   - Staff and cashiers can manage order statuses but cannot add or delete orders.
+   - Staff and cashiers can take and manage order statuses but cannot delete orders.
    - They can filter orders based on the delivery status and update them accordingly.

 3. **Login as Driver**:
    - Drivers can view only the orders assigned to them.
    - They can mark orders as delivered once completed.

-4. **Managing Orders**:
-   - Users with the necessary permissions can update the status of orders from "Pending" to "Out for Delivery", "Delivered", or "Cancelled".
-   - Admin users have full control over order management, while staff and drivers can only view and update their respective tasks.

 ## Assumptions Made During Development

 1. **Database**:
-   - It is assumed that a PostgreSQL database (or equivalent) is being used.
+   - It is assumed that a MySQL database (or equivalent) is being used.
 Adjustments will be needed for other databases.

 2. **User Roles**:
    - The system assumes a role-based user management structure where each user can be assigned specific roles like Admin, Cashier, Staff, or Driver.